pjlinn/pjlinn.github.io/pages/pjl-fitness/pjl-fitness-create-an-account.md

 - Requesting a beta-key through the ‘Request an Account’ form on the bottom-right of the [PJL Fitness website.](https://fitness.pjlindustries.com/#).

+- Or by reading this far (you can use the beta-key [read-the-docs](https://fitness.pjlindustries.com/#/register/read-the-docs) to create an account)

 {% include links.html %}